 Calculating association with recombination rates

 Recombination rate data was derived from the Rutgers third generation genetic map.
-We used the sex-averaged genetic positions, ignoring the X chromosome.
+We used the sex-averaged genetic positions, ignoring the X and Y chromosomes.
 Genetic positions were divided by the difference in adjacent physical positions in the map in order to obtain values in terms of centimorgans per base pair (cM/Bp).
 Linear interpolation was performed to obtain recombination rate values for each base of each chromosome.
+Significance values we obtained by conducting a circular permutation experiment in the same fashion as for intersection with open/closed chromatin (see above).